Gram (+) rods

 Why is it given this route?

-10. What is the taxonomy/categorization of Clostridium perfringens?
+28. What is the taxonomy/categorization of Clostridium perfringens?

-11. What is special about the growth of Listeria?
+29. What is the taxonomy/categorization of Actinomyces?

-12. Which organism is acquired by pregnant women eating deli meats / soft cheeses?
+31. Which organism is acquired by pregnant women eating deli meats / soft cheeses?

-16. How is Clostridium perfringens acquired? (i.e., what food)
+33. How is Clostridium perfringens acquired? (i.e., what food)

 And what does it cause?